 PCC knows that your practice’s transition will be much smoother if your new PCC system has as much useful data from your previous system as possible.
 Here’s a list of what we can usually convert, and what we don’t.
 The data in your practice’s conversion will be dependent on the reports available for the core data and the export received from your previous vendor.

 Data We Almost Always Convert

-Your PCC data conversion will probably include the following records from your previous EHR or practice management system.
+Your PCC data conversion will potentially include the following:

 - Insurance policies and your insurance plan list